 Light (2001) 'Making the Most of College: Students Speak Their Minds' Cambridge Harvard University Press, 2001, p55.

-We believe that this writing portfolio combined with the experience of playing the games presented in this material will promote a deeper engagement with, and understanding of, the material than would otherwise occur in students.
+This writing portfolio combined with the experience of playing the games presented in this material will promote a deeper engagement with, and understanding of, the material.